Completing a statement of claim

 legal advice about the strength of your claim.

-You have six years to start court proceedings to recover money or goods.
+You have six years to start court proceedings to recover money.
 If you are not sure when your time limit starts from, get

 You need one form:

 You can get copies of the form from:

 You can also complete and file this form online using the

 NSW Online Registry.

 by printing the form and completing it in blue or black pen, or